Canadian English: Transport

 In Alberta, the generic Trail is often used to describe a freeway, expressway or major urban street (for example, Deerfoot Trail, Macleod Trail or Crowchild Trail in Calgary, Yellowhead Trail, Victoria Trail or Mark Messier/St.Albert Trail in Edmonton).
 The British term motorway is not used.
 The American terms turnpike and tollway for a toll road are not common.
-The term throughway or thruway was used for first tolled limited-access highways (for example, the Deas Island Throughway, now Highway 99, from Vancouver, BC, to Blaine, Washington, USA or the Saint John Throughway (Highway 1) in Saint John, NB), but this term is not common anymore.
+The term throughway or thruway was used for first tolled limited-access highways (for example, the Deas Island Throughway, now Highway 99, from Vancouver, BC, to Blaine, Washington, US, or the Saint John Throughway (Highway 1) in Saint John, New Brunswick), but this term is not common anymore.
 In everyday speech, when a particular roadway is not being specified, the term highway is generally or exclusively used.